ThinkInvis/RoR2-Admiral/ModMeta/README.md

 ### Orbital Jump Pad

 A new Utility skill variant (same slot as Orbital Probe).
 Summons a jump pad and its target within a limited range, displaying a preview of the jump's trajectory.
 Anyone, friend or foe, can trigger the jump pad within its lifetime.
 Stepping onto an Orbital Jump Pad provides fall damage protection until landing or hitting something.
+Provides 2 stock at a time to allow for a return path or extra mobility as needed -- choose wisely.

 Unlock by near-directly hitting a fast-moving target with an Orbital Probe.

 Configurable:
 - Cooldown of the Orbital Jump Pad skill.
-Defaults to 30 sec.
+Defaults to 50 sec.
 - Lifetime of jump pads.
 Defaults to 20 sec.
 - Maximum range of the Orbital Jump Pad skill.
-Defaults to 100 m.
+Defaults to 80 m.
+- Whether to have 2 base stock and recharge, versus 1.
+Defaults to enabled.
 - Whether to show trajectory previews (clientside).
 Defaults to enabled.

 ### Beacon Rebalance